 Start by establishing a clear idea of the scope of the project.
-If it involves demo work, it’s probably best left to the professionals.
-Minor renovations such as painting and staining, on the other hand, can often be satisfactorily completed by tenants.
+If it involves demo work, it’s best left to the professionals.
+Minor renovations such as painting and staining, on the other hand, can often be completed by tenants.
 But if you ever find that tenants have begun a home improvement project without first gaining your express permission, you should ask them to stop immediately.
 Transparency is the name of the game here.

 Stay Away From Utilities

-Under the right circumstances, a tenant making minor renovations can actually be good for both renter and landlord.
-In many cases, landlord will provide tenants with the materials they need (paint, for example), and then the tenant will do the work themselves.
+Under the right circumstances, a tenant making minor renovations can be good for both the renter and the landlord.
+In many cases, the landlord will provide tenants with the materials they need (paint, for example), and then the tenant will do the work themselves.
 The tenant doesn’t have to pay for the materials, and the landlord doesn’t have to pay for labor.
 Just be sure to hammer out the details in advance.